ValexCrypto/Valex/docs/valex.cc/data/blog/new-website.md

 date: '2017-11-13'
 ---

-Electron has a new website at [electronjs.org]!
+Electron has a new website at [valex.cc]!
 We've replaced our static Jekyll site with a Node.js webserver, giving us flexibility to internationalize the site and paving the way for more exciting new features.